quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/fixed_filling.md

 :::

 So the same local-in-$k$ machinery that evaluates $n(\mu,k)$ may also supply the derivative information needed for faster root updates.
-The derivative-aware path is safeguarded Newton, while the derivative-free path is a bracketed interpolation/bisection-type solver.
+The derivative-aware path is safeguarded Newton, while the derivative-free path is a Brent-style bracketed solver with interpolation and midpoint fallback.

 ## Which paths use which root update?